stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 Diagnostic handlers can now be attached to the instance as before, which is very useful given the invasive changes being made to JOVE.
 A good test of the refactor is to temporarily remove the code that releases attached handlers when the instance is destroyed, which should result in Vulkan complaining about orphaned objects.

+---

-## Returned Parameters
+# Returned Parameters

-### Annotation
+## Returned Annotation

-The next Vulkan component after the instance is the physical device which uses native methods highly dependant on by-reference parameters.
+The next Vulkan component after the instance is the physical device which uses native methods that are highly dependant on by-reference parameters.
 These pose a problem because by-reference or general parameters cannot be distinguished solely from the method signature.
 JNA used the rather cumbersome `ByReference` marker interface, which generally required _every_ structure to have _two_ implementations to support both cases.
 The most obvious solution is to implement a custom annotation to explicitly declare by-reference parameters and switch behaviour accordingly:

 ```java
 @Retention(RetentionPolicy.RUNTIME)